 Denny Basenji was my first dog and will forever be my soul dog.
 I had him from the age of nine weeks to his passing at the venerable age of 15 1/2.
 My only regrets are that he got to catch a squirrel, and he never achieved world domination.
 He was a very good boi, and I will miss him forever.

 Meadow and Bandit arrived in time to keep us from sinking into despair.
 I now know what it’s like to be the mother of twin toddler piranhas, and I’m pretty sure that Meadow is *this close* to starting a doomsday cult.
 It’s a good thing they are so cute.

 I’m an INFJ, which makes achieving my dream of doing comedy a little tricky…which is why I write books instead.

 That should suffice, I think.
 And now, for the perfect, polished presentation of Cait Reynolds:

 Cait Reynolds is a USA Today Bestselling Author and lives in Long Beach, California with her husband and four-legged fur child.
 She discovered her passion for writing early and has bugged her family and friends with it ever since.
 She likes history, astronomy, Jack Daniels, jewelry, pasta, and solitude.
 Not all at the same time.
-When she isn’t cooking delicious meals, running around the city, rock climbing like a boss, or enjoying the rooftop deck that brings her closer to the stars, she writes.
-Reynolds is able to pull from real life experiences such as her kidney transplant, and her writing reflects her passion for life from having to face the darkest places and find the will to laugh.
+When she isn’t cooking, running, rock climbing, or enjoying the rooftop deck that brings her closer to the stars, she writes.